Reference · Criteria Library

 Request processing location documentation from the provider; review service agreements for any mention of data processing locations or infrastructure details

-• PROC-L0-C2 No purpose limitation exists for data processing - the provider may use customer data for analytics, model training, product improvement, or other secondary purposes without explicit consent
+• PROC-L0-C2 AI No purpose limitation exists for data processing - the provider may use customer data for analytics, model training, product improvement, or other secondary purposes without explicit consent

 Evidence guidance